Information for Ukrainian refugees

 When you register with the municipality of Amersfoort, you must tell them you have brought a pet with you.
 If you have not yet taken your pet to the vet, the municipality can help you make an appointment.

-Public transport & driving license
+Public transport & car

 Public transport